EugeneLYC/qmc-ordering/README.md

 ## 1. Example Ordering with Greedy Sorting
 ### 1.1 Example-Ordered SGD via Greedily Minimizing Average Gradient Error
 One of the key insights from our [paper](https://openreview.net/pdf?id=7gWSJrP3opB) is that: if the examples are ordered in a way such that the averages of consecutive example gradients converge faster to the full gradient, then running SGD with such ordering will enjoy a faster convergence rate.
+Informally,
+$$\frac{1}{m}\sum_{t=\tau}^{\tau+m-1}\nabla f(w;x_t) \text{ converges to } \nabla f(w) \text{ fast} \Rightarrow \text{SGD converges fast}, \forall \tau, m, w$$ where $w$ denotes the model parameters, $x_t$ denotes the example selected at step $t$ to compute the stochastic gradient.
 Given this insight, we propose a greedy selection algorithm that can minimizes a metric named *Averaged Gradient Error* ([Equation 2](https://openreview.net/pdf?id=7gWSJrP3opB)), which allows us to use better example ordering at the beginning of each epoch.

 Detailed pseudo-code can be found in Algorithm 1 in our [paper](https://openreview.net/pdf?id=7gWSJrP3opB).
 Informally, we store the gradients computed for each mini-batch from the previous epoch, and then launch a sorting process over these gradients.
 To optimize the space/time complexity for the sorting, we additionally provide techniques of random projection and QR decomposition.
-We provide an example script in [commands](https://github.com/EugeneLYC/qmc-ordering/tree/main/commands) with logistic regression on MNIST.
-One can run it with
+An example script is provided in [commands](https://github.com/EugeneLYC/qmc-ordering/tree/main/commands) to train logistic regression with greedy sorting on MNIST.
+We can run it with
 ```
 bash commands/lg_mnist.sh
 ```